 |Denarius||1 denarius||10 as||X|

-The quinario had a value equal to 1/2 denariuss or 5 aces and you/he/she was identified by the numeral V
+The quinarius had a value equal to 1/2 denarius or 5 asses and it was identified by the numeral V

-The sesterzio, equal to 1/4 of denarius or 2 aces and 1/2, from which the name "semis tertius"; the used numeral was IIS (II =2 aces and S = 1 semisse), with the "II" subsequently transformed in "H."
+The sestertius was equal to 1/4 of denarius or 2.5 asses, from which the name "semis tertius"; the used mark was IIS (II =2 asses and S = 1 semisse), with the "II" at a later stage transformed in "H."

-The denarius will stay for centuries at the base of the Roman coinage, up to that you/he/she was not replaced any antoniniano in halves the III century d.
-C.. Á. to testify the importance of this coin remains our term money, and also when the denarius was not in cricolazione anymore, as unity of account remained still.
-Inheritance of the denarius is the use of the letter "d" as abbreviation for the denier of Carlomagno and for the British penny before the 1971 decimalization.
-Attialmente survives in the countries of Islamic derivation in the coins derived by the ancient gold coin of the dinar.
+The denarius remained for centuries at the base of the Roman coinage, up to its substitution by the Antoninianus as silver coin in mid III century BC.
+To testify the importance of this coin remains the Italian name "denaro" for money, the use of the letter "d" as abbreviation for the denier coined by Carlomagno and for the British penny before the 1971 decimalization.
+Currently the name survives in Islamic countries in coins derived by the ancient dinar gold coin.